 The next step is gasless Snapshot voting.

 On the Snapshot voting power is linearly proportional to the token balance of the voter on specified block (”snapshot”).
-The more LDO locked in a user’s voting contract, the greater the decision-making power the voter gets.
+The more LDO there is on a user’s balance, the greater the decision-making power the voter gets.

 Aragon is a DAO framework with on-chain voting as one of the crucial features.

 In emergency cases votes can start without going through the all steps.
-The vote can be immediately started on Aragon, bypassing the Snapshot voting or Research forum.
-But post on Research forum is still highly desired as one giving the context of the proposal.
+The vote can be immediately started on Aragon, bypassing Snapshot voting or the Research forum.
+But a post on the Research forum is still highly desired as one giving the context of the proposal.